Reliable Post hoc Explanations: Modeling Uncertainty in Explainability: Related Work

 \para{Vulnerabilities of Post hoc Explanations} Recent work has shed light on the downsides of post hoc explanation techniques.
 These methods are often highly sensitive to small changes in inputs \cite{ghorbani2019interpretation}, are susceptible to manipulation \cite{SlackHilgard2020FoolingLIMESHAP,dombrowski2019explanations,heo2019fooling,facade:femnlp20}, and are not faithful to the underlying black boxes \cite{rudin2019stop}.
 Perturbation-based explanation methods such as LIME and SHAP are subject to additional criticisms: results vary between runs of the algorithms \cite{AlvarezMelis2018OnTR, lee2019developing, Tan2019WhySY, zafar2019dlime, chen2018lshapley}, and hyperparameters used to select the perturbations can greatly influence the resulting explanation \cite{Tan2019WhySY}.
 Prior work has attempted to tackle the problem of instability in perturbation-based explanations by averaging over several explanations~\cite{yeh2019fidelity,lee2019developing}, however, this is computationally expensive.
 Other works related to creating more trustworthy explanations include development of sanity checks for explainers \cite{camburu2019can, adebayo2018sanity, yang2019bim}.
 These techniques represent an important step towards improved usability, given experimental evidence that humans are often too eager to accept inaccurate machine explanations \cite{kaur2020interpreting, hohman2019gamut, poursabzi2018manipulating, lakkaraju2020fool}.
 Recent works theoretically analyze the sources of non-robustness in black box explanations \cite{garreau2020looking, chalasani2020concise, levine2019certifiably}.

+\para{Logical and Formal Reasoning} Additional related works have considered explaining classifiers through identifying a subset of features that are ``sufficient'' to explain a prediction \cite{Wang2021ProbabilisticSE, shihsymbolic, weihiatractable20, izzaexplaining, Ignatiev_Narodytska_Marques-Silva_2019}.
+Though these methods offer strong guarantees surrounding which features ensure a prediction is achieved, they are not model agnostic.
+Further, they do not define feature importances associated with the local explanations nor consider ways to improve locally weighted explanations, such as LIME and SHAP.

-\para{Bayesian Methods in Explainable ML} Few recent works have adopted Bayesian formulations to explain black box models~\cite{guo18BayesExplainers,zhao2020baylime}. \citet{guo18BayesExplainers} introduce a Bayesian non-parametric approach to fit a \emph{global} surrogate model.
-Their formulation seeks to fit a mixture of generalizable explanations across instances. \citet{zhao2020baylime} draw on Bayesian frameworks from a preprint of this work to study whether incorporating informative priors improves the stability of the resulting explanations.
+\para{Bayesian Methods in Explainable ML} Few recent works have adopted Bayesian formulations to explain black box models~\cite{guo18BayesExplainers,zhao2020baylime, bykovuncertain}. \citet{guo18BayesExplainers} introduce a Bayesian non-parametric approach to fit a \emph{global} surrogate model.
+Their formulation seeks to fit a mixture of generalizable explanations across instances. \citet{zhao2020baylime} study whether incorporating informative priors improves the stability of the resulting explanations.
 However, neither of these works focus on modeling the uncertainty of local explanations.
 Further, these approaches also do not tackle the critical problems of estimating key hyperparameters or improving efficiency of computing explanations.